infojunkie/ireal-musicxml/README.md

 npm run test
 ```

 `xmllint` is required to run tests (but NOT at runtime).
-It is used to ensure the the generated MusicXML is valid.
+It is used to ensure that the generated MusicXML is valid.